alexandra-frca/QCBS/README.md

 18 undergraduates and 2 high school students took part in the project.

 ## Student Contributions
-The following students independently contributed working solutions to the advanced assignments:
+The following students independently contributed solutions to the advanced assignments:

 - Arnav Jain
 - Cosmo Wu